flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 - **LLMDialogueManager**: Manages dialogue flow with characters

 The system uses character JSON files to generate prompts that define character personalities, knowledge, and behavior.
+Character activity and resource allocation (number of parallel LLM processes) are intended to be managed dynamically based on player proximity, configured via the `LLM` component's `parallelPrompts` setting in the Inspector and the `SimpleProximityWarmup` component.

 ### Mystery System